 We exercise to lose weight, build muscle, and feel better about ourselves, right?

-We know that immediately lying down on a bench, and start our workout with heavy weight right away is wrong.
-That is how you end up hurting yourself and missing weeks/months due to ignorance/apathy.
+We know that immediately lying down on a bench, and start our workout with heavy weights right away is wrong.
+That is how you end up hurting yourself and missing weeks or months due to ignorance or apathy.

 Warming up makes sure you don’t injure yourself while training.
-In addition to to that, warming up forces you to do the exercises correctly and having a good plan to follow.
+In addition to to that, warming up forces you to do the exercise correctly and having a good plan to follow.

 Unfortunately, just doing static stretching before a workout can overextend those muscles and actually rob them of the power and strength necessary for your actual workout.
-Dynamic warm-ups gets your muscles loose, active, warm, and ready for action, you will keep yourself strong and injury free.
+Dynamic warm-ups gets your muscles loose, active, warm, and ready for action, You will keep yourself strong and injury free.
 Dynamic warm up can also help activate your central nervous system, priming your muscles for body for a great workout that produces your best effort.
-On top of that “improved blood circulation” to the list of benefits of warming up, which will help you perform well in each exercise.
+On top of that, it improves the blood circulation, which will help you perform well in each exercise.

 Need another reason?
-When your body is properly warmed up, your muscles and joints are ready for maximum flexibility, which means you can perform each exercise with PROPER form (like deep squats, for example) that maximize results and minimize risk of injury.
+When your body is properly warmed up, your muscles and joints are ready for maximum flexibility, which means you can perform each exercise in the proper form (like deep squats, for example) that maximize results and minimize risk of injury.
 Whether you are running or strength training, a proper warm up is probably the most important 5-10 minutes of your day.